 What MacArthur Funds

-At this time, the Foundation is accepting proposals for projects that rigorously test youth violence prevention activities.
-Read more about our violence prevention strategy here.
-In general, projects are identified through staff deliberation and consultation with community development practitioners and other experts in the field.
+At this time, the Foundation is accepting proposals for projects that rigorously test and evaluate youth violence prevention activities in Chicago.
+In general, projects are identified through staff deliberation and consultation with practitioners and other experts in the field.
 Those interested in suggesting a project in the area of violence prevention should submit a letter of inquiry to the Foundation.

 MacArthur is not currently accepting proposals for other strategies in community and economic development at this time.
 The Foundation will make an announcement when funding is available in these areas.

 Updated July, 2014